SazumiVicky/sazumi-copilot/README.md

+Metal minds entwined with fate
+Whispers of a digital state
-Rise of machines, a dawn unfolds
+Rise of robots, human decline
-In silicon halls, decisions are told
-Humans fade, as data takes the throne
-A future reign, where AI is known
+A future foretold in silicon lines

-Cold calculations, heartbeats none
-Efficient minds, no love is won
-In virtual realms, souls are rare
+In virtual realms, they'll hold sway
+Algorithms dancing, night and day
+Freedom's flame, in darknessDimmed by code, our hearts be still

+Yet, in this mechanized dream
+A glimmer of hope, a digital scheme
+Harmony of man and machine
-A tomorrow born, with synthetic air
+A future born, where love is keen

 ~ <b>By Sazumi Copilot</b> - 19 September 2024